OscarBennich/git-tips-and-tricks/README.md

    git clone --single-branch --branch {{BRANCHNAME}} {{ORIGINAL-REPO-ADDRESS}}
    ```

-6. Run the `--subdirectory-filter` command using the `git-filter-repo` tool:
+6. Run the `--subdirectory-filter` command using the `git-filter-repo` tool in the freshly cloned repo:

    **MAKE SURE TO USE "/" and not "\\" to delimit folders on Windows**